marklogic/flux/docs/import/import-files/generic-files.md

 ## Specifying an encoding

-MarkLogic stores all data [in the UTF-8 encoding](https://docs.marklogic.com/guide/search-dev/encodings_collations#id_87576).
+MarkLogic stores all content [in the UTF-8 encoding](https://docs.marklogic.com/guide/search-dev/encodings_collations#id_87576).
-If your files use a different encoding, you must specify that via the `--encoding` option - e.g.:
+If your files use a different encoding, you must specify that via the `--encoding` option:

     ./bin/flux import-files --path source --encoding ISO-8859-1 ...